NHS Chiller for a long term hire

-Celsius Hire were called by one of our valued trade partners who maintained an old ammonia system chiller system supplying air conditioning to a large East London Hospital.
+We were called by one of our valued trade partners who had maintained an old ammonia system chiller system.
+Supplying air conditioning to a large East London Hospital.

-The ammonia chillers were condemned by a consultant and it was determined that the long term solution was to turn to Air Cooled Chillers on the roof.
-A permanent solution was a long way around the corner so the client needed a temporary installation for a minimum of a year to keep cooling to the hospital.
+Eventually, existing ammonia chillers had been condemned by a consultant.
+The client determined that the long term solution was to turn to Air Cooled Chillers on the roof.
+A permanent solution was a long wait, so the client needed a temporary installation for a minimum of a year to keep cooling to the hospital.

-A meeting was scheduled between us, our customer, and the hospital to review the best temporary solution.
+A meeting between us, our customer, and the hospital to review the best temporary solution.

-On the survey, the existing chiller system, compromising of 2 no. 500KW ammonia chillers, was closely examined.
+On the survey, the existing chiller system, compromising of 2 no. 500KW ammonia chillers, was closely looked at.
 It was important to understand the hydraulics of the system in order to apply air cooled rental chillers.

 The main limitation was available power supply.
 Available to us was 3 no. 200A power supplies.
-These power supplies were not large enough for a 500KW chiller, therefore we selected 3 no. 300KW chillers to cover the cooling duty as each of these chillers fell below 200A respectively .
+These power supplies were not large enough for a 500KW chiller.
+Therefore we chose 3 no. 300KW chillers to cover the cooling duty as each of these chillers fell below 200A.

 We also had a limited space available to us outside the ammonia chiller plant room.
 It was decided that 2 no. 300KW rental chillers were to be crane lifted into this space.
 A third chiller was to be brought in for the summer months, and to be located in another location approximately 30 metres away from the plant room.